Scheduled at 9:15am in Windsor on Wednesday, November 14 (2018).#17360

 - Accessibility-focused professional learning can and should be consistently assessed, revised, and redelivered.

-Administrative/Campus Policy, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Information Resources, Uncategorized, Web/Media Access
+Accessible Course Design, Administrative/Campus Policy, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Jordan P. Cameron is the Assistant Director for Academic Accessibility at the Distance Learning Center, Kennesaw State University.
 As the resident accessibility expert at KSU, she collaborates with all units on campus to provide guidance in the areas of procurement, testing and evaluation of software/hardware, policy development, and professional learning.
 Jordan is also a part-time faculty member in the Bagwell College of Education’s Department of Instructional Technology.
 She teaches graduate courses on professional learning in schools and technology implementations.